CristianProdius/CRUD-/README.md

       <li>Advandages over REST</li>
       GraphQL give us only the information requiered while REST provides all the information
       <li>REST quieres/GraphQL quieres</li>
+      Suppose we have an API that provides information about users and their posts.
+Here's how we might query the API using REST and GraphQL:

+REST API:

+To get all posts for a user with an ID of 123:

+bash
+Copy code
+GET /users/123/posts
+To get all comments for a post with an ID of 456:

+bash
+Copy code
+GET /posts/456/comments
+GraphQL API:

+To get all posts for a user with an ID of 123:

+scss
+Copy code
+query {
+  user(id: 123) {
+    posts {
+      id
+      title
+      content
+    }
+  }
+}
+To get all comments for a post with an ID of 456:

+scss
+Copy code
+query {
+  post(id: 456) {
+    comments {
+      id
+      author
+      text
+    }
+  }
+}
+As you can see, with GraphQL, we can get all the information we need in a single request, and we can specify exactly what information we want to get back.
+With REST, we might need to make multiple requests to get all the information we need, and we might get more information than we actually need.
     </ol>
   </li>
 </ol>